cats-eo

 That distinguishes cats-eo's encoding from monolithic-carrier alternatives — Monocle's per-family classes (Lens, Prism, Traversal, IndexedTraversal, …) bake the typeclass requirements into the carrier definition itself.
 Adding a new optic family means introducing a new carrier with a new typeclass set. cats-eo's existential encoding lets the user add a new F and the existing MultiFocus surface lights up automatically: .modify if F has Functor, .foldMap if F has Foldable, .modifyA if F has Traverse, .at(i) if F has Representable, same-carrier .andThen if F has Traverse + MultiFocusFromList.
 No new carrier file, no new law surface, no new AssociativeFunctor instance — the generic body in MultiFocus.scala covers it.

-The five-carrier collapse is the demonstration: each former carrier was just a different F plugged into the same shape.
-The PSVec case adds a hand-tuned same-carrier specialisation (mfAssocPSVec) for perf, but the capability set is the generic one, lit up by cats.Functor[PSVec] etc. shipped in the companion.
+The sub-shapes are the demonstration: each is just a different F plugged into the same shape.
+The PSVec case adds a hand-tuned same-carrier specialisation (mfAssocPSVec) for perf, but its capability set is the generic one, lit up by cats.Functor[PSVec] etc. shipped in the companion.

 The capability set